sulubsquared/youtube-to-mp3/README.md

 ## Features

 - Sleek UI built with `customtkinter`.
-- Downloads the best audio quality available.
+- Saves the audio file in MP3 format and freshly supported MP4 format!
-- Saves the audio file in MP3 format.
+- Downloads the best audio and video quality available.

 ## Dependencies